Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Declaration of Generative AI and AI-assisted technologies in the writing process

 \section{Declaration of Generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the authors used ChatGPT in order to check spelling and grammar.
+During the preparation of this work, the authors used ChatGPT in order to improve the readability and language and to check spelling and grammar.
 After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.